dub1t0/shido-validator/README.md

 > After all these modifications you have to restart your node, that may that up to 1h to run back properly.
 > And your database can take more than 1h to refelect those modifications, depending on your database size.

-### Peers / Seeds
+### Peers

-In order to make your shido node more effective regarding blocks synchronizations, you have to ensure that it relies on more than few peers / seeds.
+In order to make your shido node more effective regarding blocks synchronizations, you have to ensure that it relies on more than few peers.
 So we need to find more seeds other than those provided by shido team.
 We can do this easily with the following command on your node (please do not stop your node, open a new shell instead):